desult/steadystation/README.md

 ```

 ### Product
-Submodule for Grid.
-Place an image named sample.jpg in this folder.
+Submodule for Grid Feature.
+Place an image named feature.jpg in this folder.

 ## Image Grid
 This module fetches all images in the pages folder and displays them as a grid.